finanalyst/raku-pod-render/README.md

 *  allows for Raku code to be highlighted at HTML generation time.

-The Renderers, eg., Pod::To::HTML, will chose the templating engine depending on the templates provided.
+The Renderers, eg., Pod::To::HTML2, will chose the templating engine depending on the templates provided.
 So far only Template::Mustache and the new RakuClosureTemplates are handled.

 # Extractor GUI
 Run `Extractor.raku` in the directory where the transformed files are needed.
 Select POD6 files by clicking on the FileChooser button at the top of the panel.
 The Output file name by default is the same as the basename of the input file, but can be changed.
 Select the output formats.